PortfolioKit/mysite/README.md

 # mysite
-## This website is about the personal website and it is based on HTML and CSS.
+## This repository is about the personal website and it is based on HTML and CSS.

 ### Screenshot:
 <div align="center">